jrandj/java-11/README.md

 1. The Throwable heirarchy is shown below:
     ![heirarchy](https://i.ibb.co/58YTzkb/heirarchy.png)

 1. Generally **checked exceptions** are those that extend java.lang.Throwable but do not extend java.lang.RuntimeException or java.lang.Error.
-The remaining exceptionsare **checked exceptions**.
-Checked exceptions must be declared in the throws clause of the method.
+The remaining exceptions are **checked exceptions**.
+Checked exceptions must be declared in the throws clause of the method, or caught in a catch block within the method.

 ### Understanding Modules